DIY recipes

 May 10th, 2022 by Dr. Hannah Sivak

 Why do plants have so many antioxidants?
 Because, however different from us, plants use oxygen, and their metabolism produces ROS* (reactive oxygen species) just like us.
 They also live in an environment where ROS* are present.
 Just like we do.
 Let’s use their antioxidants, so varied and effective, they will delay skin aging and help reverse the effect of ROS* and UV reaching our skin.
-We hear a lot about astaxanthin and Skin Actives offers it in many of our products and also for DIY enthusiasts.
-Our astaxanthin can increase the active value of your “potions”.
+We hear a lot about astaxanthin can increase the active value of your “potions”.
 Why?
-Figure: chemical structure of astaxanthin From my glossary Astaxanthin Plant pigment, antioxidant Astaxanthin,…
+Figure: chemical structure of astaxanthin Plant pigment, antioxidant Astaxanthin, a carotenoid, is a potent antioxidant that enhances the immune system, and reduces the acute inflammation reaction of the skin…

 April 3rd, 2022 by Dr. Hannah Sivak